Jun 29 2009

 Jun 15 2009

 If your protagonist has traits like these, I’d recommend taking them in a direction that they might create some problems for the characters.
 For example, perhaps the character is so social that he tries to negotiate even when the audience knows that action is necessary.
 A character that is too polite might be stiff or reluctant to speak her mind.
 A character that is too helpful might try to help even when it’s unwise for her to do so.
 Alternately, perhaps the character’s traits lead him into conflict with non-antagonists*.
-For example, being agreeable and trusting is generally desirable, but it’d probably be a liability for a prison guard.
+For example, being agreeable and trusting is generally desirable, but if you were a prison guard, your coworkers would be on your case all the time.

 *I think non-antagonists would probably work better here because an antagonist conflicting with a hero for being too nice would probably be one-dimensionally unsympathetic.
 A conflict with a relatively sympathetic character would probably develop the protagonist more and be more emotionally interesting.
 For further details here, please see #5 in How to Fix Mary Sues.